tweag/nickel/CONTRIBUTING.md

 6. Once all the previous steps are completed, you can push your branch to your fork and make a pull request on GitHub.

-Your pull request will need at least one approval from a maintainer to be merged.
-Maintainers will review your pull request and may request changes as well as leave comments, that needs to be addressed in order to the process to move forward.

 Even when a code review is accepting, it may still come with questions or comments.
 Please consider all the review comments and decide to act in